xianhuazhou/elog/README.md

 Introduction
 ------------

-elog can find specified error logs from your applications, web servers and any other text based log files, store them into MongoDB,you can access them via a simple web interface.
+elog can find specified error logs from your applications, web servers and any other text based log files, store them into [MongoDB](http://mongodb.org),you can access them via a simple web interface.

 Quick Start
 -----------

-Before you start, you need to install nodejs (&gt;= 0.8.8) and CoffeeScript (&gt;=1.3.3) in your Linux/Unix system, then:
+Before you start, you need to install [nodejs](http://nodejs.org) (&gt;= 0.8.8) and [CoffeeScript](http://coffeescript.org) (&gt;=1.3.3) in your Linux/Unix system, then:

 $ npm install elog (not ready yet :()

-elog contains elog-client and elog-server,  elog-client can find and push logs to elog-server via http requests, elog-server is a kind of web server with expressjs.
+elog contains elog-client and elog-server,  elog-client can find and push logs to elog-server via http requests, elog-server is a kind of web server with [expressjs](http://expressjs.com).

-*client settings: elog-client*
+**client settings: elog-client**

 It's a standard JSON file, You need to specify the log files for each app and api like below.

-/etc/elog/client.json:
+_/etc/elog/client.json_:

     {
         "apps": [